Netherlands Indies guilder: Batavian Republic

 The VOC was nationalised by the Netherlands (the Batavian Republic) in 1800, and a Council for Eastern Possessions was established to administer it.
 It was determined that the Indies had a great shortage of copper coinage, and so the minting of duits resumed at four mints in the Netherlands.
 Three of these used old VOC designs with new dates (from 1802 to 1806), while the fourth, the designated central mint of the new Republic at Enkhuizen, bore the inscription 'INDIA BATAV' where the VOC monogram had been, and with the arms of the Crowned States instead of the individual province's arms.
 These coins bore a value: 5 [1/2 duit coins equals] ƒ1/32 on the half duit, and 5 [equals] ƒ1/16 on the duit—the coins had been originally intended for use in the Cape of Good Hope, but due to the loss of that colony, where the duit was higher valued, they were sent to the Indies instead, at an initial value of 6 to the ƒ1/16.
 These latter duits were issued dated 1802–1809.

 Silver coins of the Batavian East Indies, all dated 1802, were of ƒ1/16, ƒ1/8, ƒ1/4, ƒ1/2 and ƒ1 —the stuiver now formed purely in copper.

-Aside from duit coins, the production of copper bonk stuiver continued under the Batavian Republic, but 1803 saw the weight of the stuiver reduced to 19 grams, thus devaluing the stuiver from ƒ1/20 to ƒ1/24.
+Aside from duit coins, the production of copper bonk stuiver continued under the Batavian Republic, but 1803 saw the weight of the stuiver reduced to 19 g, thus devaluing the stuiver from ƒ1/20 to ƒ1/24.
 Also 8 stuiver bonks were produced in 1803, as well as 1/2 stuiver bonks in 1804 and 1805, the latter being withdrawn in 1805 as a result of its short copper content leading to counterfeiting by cutting up higher denominations.

 A private enterprise established in 1806 saw yet more VOC-branded duits in issue, these bearing the monogram on one side and the word JAVA and the date on the other.